jwmtechwriting/grc/grc.md

 ### Repair Types

-Represents the general disposition of the changes made to the item.
+This represents the general disposition of the changes made to the item.
 This **MUST** be one of the codes below:

 Code | Meaning
 -----|---------
 M    | Mod
 O    | Swapped in an OEM part
 T    | Swapped in a third-party or reproduction part
-R    | Repair (existing parts condition improved, or significant cleaning that resolves a concrete functional problem)
+R    | Repair (existing part's condition improved, or significant cleaning performed that resolves a concrete functional problem)

 Swaps or repairs that require no tools, such as battery replacements or cleaning intended to be done by the end user (for example, taking a cotton swab to a the laser on a disc system) **MUST NOT** have a repair entry added.

 ### Item Repaired

-Use a valid code from (#repaircodes)
+Use a valid code from (#repaircodes).

 # Example Code